 It is recommended that all first-time in college students be assessed for the need for developmental education.
 Cut scores for placement into specific college credit classes are defined by SBE Rule 6A-10.0315.
 Placement of transfer students will be based on the official evaluation of credit earned at previous colleges; testing may be required.

-Early Alert - "Early Alert" is a mid-term warning letter generated during the fall and spring terms.
-Students determined to be in academic jeopardy in a specific course are encouraged to take the steps necessary to successfully complete their course(s).
+"Early Alert" is a notification process generated by faculty to students determined to be in academic jeopardy in a specific course.
+Students are encouraged to take the steps necessary to successfully complete their course(s).

 See the Student Appeals Section of the Handbook for more information.